MaxSeuss/AFM-Force-Curve-Analyzer-IgorPro/README.md

 The licence for the code in this repository is contained in the included license.md file.

 I have written these IGOR Pro procedures to process, analyze and evalute collected AFM force-distance curve during my PhD thesis.
-All processes and interactions with this software are handled through a graphical user interface (GUI) to ease the handeling.
+All processes and interactions with this software are handled through a graphical user interface (GUI, see picture) to ease the handeling.
 The reliablity and variability of the code was tested and improved over a time period of ~5 years by my collegues and me in the field of soft matter research.
 In particular for hydrogel and polymer mechanics and adhesion, capsule mechanics and polymer brush interactions.

 General information:
 - All code is commented to ease understanding the tasks and ideas behind commands used.